-- 1. The basic security system for all process areas, consisting of door, window and motion sensors as applicable, will typically be connected with the process control system rather than a commercial-style security system.
+- 1. The basic security system for all process areas, consisting of door, window, and motion sensors as applicable, will typically be connected with the process control system rather than a commercial-style security system.
 Video systems will be treated independently of the security systems connected to the process control system.
 Refer to the Automation Design Guide for additional information. - 2.
-Basic requirements include: - 2.1 Intrusion monitoring for all exterior plant doors. - 2.2 Intrusion monitoring for all exterior windows that are not within the plant perimeter fence (if any). - 2.3 Motion detectors for critical areas only. - 3.
-Video surveillance systems for security purposes are not typically required unless indicated by the City; however video monitoring of specific processes and operations may be required. - 4.
-For NEWWPCC, please refer to WSTP NEWPCC Access Control Guideline
+Basic requirements include: - 2.1 Intrusion monitoring for all exterior plant doors. - 2.2 Intrusion monitoring for all exterior windows that are not within the plant perimeter fence (if any). - 2.3 Motion detectors for critical areas only, including process areas or passage ways between process areas (Galleries) - 3.
+Video surveillance systems for security purposes are not typically required unless indicated by the City; however, video monitoring of specific processes and operations may be required. - 4.
+Please refer to WSTP Access Control Guideline